 Coating Application for Piping, Valves and Actuators in Offshore Oil and Gas Industry

-This book looks at the applications of coating in piping, valves, actuators in the offshore oil and gas industry.
+This book looks at the applications of coating in piping, valves and actuators in the offshore oil and gas industry.
 Providing a key guide for professionals and students alike, it highlights specific coating standards within the industry, including ISO, NORSOK, SSPC and NACE.

-The book will be of interest to engineers and students working and studying in materials, coating, mechanical, piping or petroleum engineering.
+This book is of interest to engineers and students in materials, coating, mechanical, piping or petroleum engineering.